Can You Sue a Dealership for Selling a Car With a Washed Title?

 What Is a Washed Title—and Why Should You Care?

-It may have been declared a total loss after a flood, major accident, or theft—but that designation was removed illegally or deceptively, often by transferring the title across state lines.
+A washed title means the car’s true history has been hidden.
+The vehicle may have been declared a total loss after a flood, accident, or theft, but that brand was removed by moving the title through a state with looser reporting rules.

 And when a dealership knowingly sells a vehicle with a washed title, that’s fraud—plain and simple.